You are currently viewing What You Need to Know About Co-living

 • Post category:Business

-Co-living – a combination of community living and co-working spaces- is becoming increasingly popular lately.
+Co-living – a combination of community living and co-working spaces- has become increasingly popular lately.
 This is mainly because this living trend allows people to have their own space that’s still being shared with other community members.
-It can be defined as fractional ownership that is occupied for short periods (like in common housing) or a community-driven sharing system.
+It can be defined as fractional ownership that is occupied for short periods (like in common housing) or a community-driven sharing system, according to draperrealty.net.

 Co-working spaces, or co-living as it is called from time to time, are a place to live and work because it is your home.
 You are always in the same community with people you can trust and share experiences with.
 There are plenty of different places where co-working might occur.
 For example, in countries like New Zealand, the trend is just starting to take off, but in Germany, for example, it has already been a reality for years.